Grizzlies roll past Bucks 119-106, reach West play-in round

 Dillon Brooks added 31 points as Memphis never trailed while capitalizing on the fact Milwaukee was missing Giannis Antetokounmpo.
 The reigning MVP was serving a one-game suspension after head-butting Moritz Wagner in a 126-113 victory over the Washington Wizards on Tuesday.

-Portland will either improve to 35-39 or drop to 34-40 after it plays Brooklyn on Thursday night.
-Memphis owns the head-to-head tiebreaker advantage over Phoenix.

-“It was a good win today,” Morant said.
-“I’m just ready to see who we play next game.”
+Memphis now faces Portland (35-39), which earned a spot in the play-in round by edging the Brooklyn Nets 134-133 on Thursday night.

-The play-in round starts Saturday and matches the No. 8 team against the No. 9 team.
-The No. 9 team must beat the No. 8 team two straight times to advance to face the top-seeded Los Angeles Lakers in the first round.
+As the No. 9 team, Memphis must beat Portland two straight times to advance to face the top-seeded Los Angeles Lakers in the first round.

 Memphis hasn’t been to the playoffs the last two years after making seven straight postseason appearances from 2011-17.